-As of December 31, 2023, PSE&G's electric T&D system included approximately 25,000 circuit miles, and 866,000 poles, of which 64% are jointly-owned.
-In addition, PSE&G owns and operates 56 switching stations with an aggregate installed capacity of 39,953 megavolt-amperes (MVA) and 235 substations with an aggregate installed capacity of 10,382 MVA.
-Four of those substations, having an aggregate installed capacity of 109 MVA are operated on leased property.
-In addition, PSE&G owns four electric distribution headquarters and five electric sub-headquarters.
+As of December 31, 2024, PSE&G's electric T&D system included approximately 25,000 circuit miles and 869,000 poles, of which 64% are jointly-owned.
+In addition, PSE&G owns and operates 57 switching stations with an aggregate installed capacity of approximately 40,000 megavolt-amperes (MVA) and 234 substations with an aggregate installed capacity of approximately 10,750 MVA.
+In addition, PSE&G owns four electric distribution headquarters and five electric subheadquarters.